Hosting your own Mail servers is a great learning experience but it means dedicating a lot of time to ensure high availability and security standards.

 The more Experience you get in the Linux world the more you feel that A VPS gives you all the flexibility and power you need.
 Especially since you can now get them very cheap.
 For only $5 a month you can own your own 1GB RAM, 20GB SSD VPS.
 There are many shared hosting providers who sell at this price so a VPS is a logical choice.

 So you might configure everything from scratch (like I did).
 Or you could pay someone to do this.
 There is also the option to buy a managed VPS, but you'd pay $100 or more per month and I think that a specialized DevOps provides better support than managed VPS'es.

-I've been managing my own VPS'es for since 2009.
+I've been managing my own VPS'es since 2009.
 Having invested considerable effort into managing them I found that setting up and managing your own mail servers is the most cumbersome task of all Linux management.

 If at this point you're still not sure if a VPS is the ultimate solution I recommend you check out my post on Cloud Hosting, VPS, Shared, or At home Website Application Hosting Guide for aspiring Developers and Small Business Owners

 The e-mail look-alikes have been around since the 1960's.
 Standardization came around 1973 with RFC 561 which is simply put a paper describing "Standardizing Network Mail Headers".

 If you'd compare how e-mail works with for example a client=server chat application then the later will truly win in terms of simplicity of implementation.

 Setting up IMAP/POP3/SMTP with SSL etc and making sure they work correctly across all domains is not a simple task.